(Disclosure: Some of the links below may be affiliate links)

 Selma Finance is a Swiss Robo-Advisor.
 They started offering services in 2016.
 Since then, they have expanded their offer and are becoming more and more popular.

-They now have more than 1500 clients.
+They now have more than several thousand clients.
 And they are managing assets in the 7-digit range.
 They have been growing quickly these last few years.

 In 2019, they also started offering access to a third pillar.
 So, you can have your third pillar managed by Selma’s advisor.
 It follows the same model as their investment account.